-These are larger paint jobs, so you will need to get the paint color right the first time around.
-It is then that such paint samples are really handy.
+These are larger paint jobs, so you must get the paint color right first.
+It is then that such paint samples are convenient.

 You can choose a part of the house’s exterior that isn’t too obvious and apply a few paint samples there to see which ones you like best.

 Allow the paint to stay there for a week or two as you decide which one you like best.